About a month ago, I found myself in the unfortunate predicament of needing to break into a car with my husband.

 Work as a Team

-In Canoeing on my Honeymoon, I talked about the importance of teamwork, especially as adults, and especially in a marriage.
+I’ve spoken before about the importance of teamwork, especially as adults, and especially in a marriage.
 Once again, in this scenario, without teamwork we would never have gotten into that car without paying maybe $100 out of pocket.

 Of course, for the safety of Lexus-owners everywhere, I won’t say exactly how we got the door open.
 But suffice it to say, it needed all three of us to do it.